After hectic parleys, how Pramod Sawant was chosen as Goa CM

 There were a series of meetings involving the Goa Forward Party and Maharashtrawadi Gomantak Party's three MLAs each, an equal number of Independents, and BJP legislators since late Sunday night to reach a consensus on Parrikar's successor.

-Union minister Nitin Gadkari had flown into the state early Monday to lead the discussions.
+Union minister Nitin Gadkari had flown into the state early on Monday to lead the discussions.
 BJP chief Shah, who was also in Goa, is learnt to have supervised the party's cobbling up the requisite numbers to stake claim to form government.

-Parrikar was heading a coalition government comprising the BJP, three MLAs each of the Goa Forward Party (GFP), the MGP and three independents.
+Parrikar was heading a coalition government comprising the BJP, three MLAs each of the Goa Forward Party (GFP), the Maharashtrawadi Gomantak Party (MGP) and three independents.

 The Congress is currently the single largest party in the state with 14 MLAs.
 The BJP has 12 legislators in the 40-member Assembly, whose strength now is 36 after Parrikar's death.